In This Article

 What Jewelry Material Is Used for a Tongue Piercing?

 - Surgical steel: The most common type of metal used to make jewelry for piercings is stainless steel, specifically surgical grade.
 There’s very little problems with using stainless steel and it comes in so many variations, so it’s able to be used for most people.
-However, those with a nickel allergy should avoid this metal, as it will irritate their skin.
+However, those with a nickel allergy should avoid this metal, as it might irritate their skin.

 - Titanium: Titanium doesn’t contain nickel, so it won’t cause any irritation to the piercing site or other allergic reaction.
 Titanium also comes in various colors and styles, is lightweight, and won’t corrode.